puckey/dance-tonite/src/components/About/content.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/WdL_IsD646I" frameborder="0" allowfullscreen></iframe>
 </div>

-Dance Tonite features VR motion capture recordings of users dancing to “Tonite” by LCD Soundsystem.
-The performance can be experienced in three different ways, all through the web.
-Without VR, you are in the audience.
-On Daydream View, you are on stage watching the experience unfold around you.
-In room-scale VR, you are a performer.

-Each room is made from a single person’s choreography.
-The entire experience evolves over time with every new user contribution.
+Dance Tonite is an ever-changing VR collaboration by LCD Soundsystem and their fans featuring the band’s new song, “Tonite.”
+In it, you go from room to room experiencing a series of dance performances created entirely by fans.
+Using a new technology called WebVR, the experience is accessible from a single URL and works across platforms, giving the user a different role in the experience depending on their device.

+With Daydream View or other handheld VR headsets, you are on stage watching the experience unfold around you.
+With room-scale VR such as the HTC VIVE or Oculus Rift (which enable your physical movements to be reflected in your virtual environment), you are a performer.
+And without VR, you are in the audience getting a bird’s eye view perspective.

+Dance Tonite was created by artists Jonathan Puckey and Moniker in collaboration with the Data Arts Team, a specialized team within Google exploring the ongoing dialog between people and emerging technologies.

 Take a look at the <a class="gallery-link">gallery of featured user contributions</a>.